On Sequence Groups: The sets of prime divisors of recursive sequences

-As an application of this criterion we prove the following more detailed version of Proposition \ref{Proposition26}.
-Let us define the {\it index of appearance $\xi= \xi(t,p)$} $=ord_p(W)$. \begin{proposition} \end{proposition} In a somewhat different language it appeared as the Ballot's trichotomy, \cite{B-E}.
+\end{proposition} The first part appeared as ``trichotomy'' in \cite{B-E}.
 It was also proven in \cite{Wo}, where the sets are denoted as $ \Pi_0, \Pi_1, \Pi_*$.
-It is consistent with this Proposition that $\xi =\xi(t,p)$ is actually the classical index of appearance for the Lucas sequence for the two parameters $(T,Q)$, \cite{Wi}. \begin{proof} The cyclic group $\mathcal L_p$ is isomorphic to the additive group $\mathbb Z_N$ for the appropriate $N=p\pm 1$.
+The second part was essentially proven in \cite{B}. \begin{proof} The cyclic group $\mathcal L_p(t)$ is isomorphic to the additive group $\mathbb Z_N$ for the appropriate $N=p\pm 1$.
 We do not have any canonical isomorphism of the two, nevertheless we find it convenient to do calculations in $\mathbb Z_N$.